 Play therapy is to children what counseling is to adults.
 Play therapy utilizes play, children's natural medium of expression, to help them express their feelings more easily through toys instead of words.

-In the textbook Play Therapy: The Art of the Relationship (3rd ed.), Landreth (2012) defined child-centered play therapy:
+In the textbook Play Therapy: The Art of the Relationship (4th ed.), Landreth (2023) defined Child-Centered Play Therapy:

 As a dynamic interpersonal relationship between a child (or person of any age) and a therapist trained in play therapy procedures who provides selected play materials and facilitates the development of a safe relationship for the child (or person of any age) to fully express and explore self (feelings, thoughts, experiences, and behaviors) through play, the child's natural medium of communication, for optimal growth and development. (p.
 11)